2025 Chongqing anti-CCP protest: Activist and motivation

-The activist, Qi Hong (戚洪), was 43 years old during the time of the incident and was from a remote mountainous area of Chongqing.
+The activist, Qi Hong, was 43 years old during the time of the incident and was from a remote mountainous area of Chongqing.
 He dropped out of school due to poverty when he was 16 and later worked in multiple locations.
 In Guangdong and Beijing, he was repeatedly detained and beaten for lacking a temporary residence permit and being mistakenly identified as a Falun Gong practitioner.
 In 2006, he started a Taobao e-commerce business in Beijing, gradually stabilizing his life.
 In 2013, he closed the online store and ran a parcel collection point in a village in Changping District, Beijing.

 Before leaving Beijing, he witnessed government violent demolitions of small-property houses, which deepened his understanding of state coercion.
 In 2021, due to issues related to his daughter's schooling, he moved his family back to Chongqing and worked as an electrician.

 In May 2025, Qi Hong posted a statement on his WeChat account, expecting it to be banned: "We want democracy, not dictatorship!"
 Surprisingly to him, the account was not banned; and he considered it a turning point.
 Following this, in July of the same year, the hosting of the 2025 China Victory Day Parade, or the "September 3 Parade", was announced.
 The extensive amounts of political propaganda leading up to the Parade, especially those with anti-U.S. and anti-Japanese messages, made Qi Hong deeply concerned about China's future, triggering his actions.
 He pointed out that such blind patriotism and historical revisionism would damage young people's minds, fostering hatred and destruction.
 He attributed his "sense of awakening" to the books he read, including 1984, Animal Farm, and Brave New World.
 He has educated his two daughters to think independently from a young age, using Taiwan as an example to challenge official narratives of "reunification".